ghenning/portfolio/README.md

 ## What's in here?

+- *Shakecraft*: An NLP model made with TensorFlow to generate text in the style of Shakespeare and Lovecraft.
+Deployed as an app using Flask on Heroku. [(show me)](https://shakecraft.herokuapp.com/)
 - *dashboard_01*: An interactive dashboard to explore a pandas dataframe using Dash and Plotly.
 [(show me)](https://ghenning-dashboard-01.herokuapp.com/)